tweag/haskell-training/material/webapi.md

 ---

-What we would like to do now is to encode this information in our code, so that we can use to guide our implementation for a server providing these endpoints.
+What we would like to do now is to encode this information in our code, so that we can use it to guide our implementation for a server providing these endpoints.

 ---